w3c/editing/docs/clipboard-unsanitized/explainer.md

 ### Write(data)
 Follow the algorithm specified in [write](https://w3c.github.io/clipboard-apis/#dom-clipboard-write) except for the below steps:
-1. If `text/html` representation is present in the [ClipboardItem](https://w3c.github.io/clipboard-apis/#clipboard-item-interface), then store the blobData as-is without any sanitization.
+1. If `text/html` representation is present in the [ClipboardItem](https://w3c.github.io/clipboard-apis/#clipboard-item-interface), then run the below steps:
+    1. Create a DOMParser using blink::DOMParser::Create.
+    2. Call DOMParser’s parseFromString method to parse the html string provided by the web authors.
+    3. Serialize the document returned from step 2.
+    4. Return the serialized html string from step 3.

-2. On Windows follow the below platform specific header format before writing it to the system clipboard:
+2. On Windows follow the below platform specific header format before writing the serialized html from step 1 to the system clipboard:
 ```
 Version:0.9
 StartHTML:<start offset of the start html tag>